 If a student, staff and/or family member wish to make a complaint about an assistance animal, it should be raised with the Accommodation Manager and Residential Life Manager as appropriate.

 Every attempt will be made to resolve the matter informally, including where appropriate the use of mediation.
 If the matter cannot be resolved informally, the issue will be dealt with through the Complaint Policy.

-DATE: Reviewed 2018 – no change
+DATE: Reviewed 2022 – minor changes